-How can I support my trans\ identified parent in their social transition?
+How can I support my trans parent in their social transition?

 Be honest and communicative, ask questions respectfully, and most importantly make sure your parent knows you will love and support them unconditionally.
-Even if you are unfamiliar with transgender identities or issues, let them know you are willing to learn.
+Even if you are unfamiliar with transgender experiences, let them know you are willing to learn.
 Use the name and pronouns they ask you to use and respectfully correct other friends and family if they use the incorrect name or pronouns.
 Talk to your parents about how they would like you to handle others using the incorrect pronouns or name, who they are out to and who they are not out to, and how else you can support them.
-Also, check out this great resource, TransParency at http://www.transparentcy.org/.
+Also, check out this great resource, TransParency at HZ+^%ZE.

-How can I support my trans\ identified parent in their legal transition?
+How can I support my trans parent in their legal transition?